-- One-way SHUTTLE RIDE for any warranty repair completed during the same day. - Up to \$30 maximum daily VEHICLE RENTAL allowance for any overnight warranty repair up to 5 days.

-OR

-Up to \$30 maximum daily CAB, BUS, or OTHER public transportation allowance in lieu of rental for any overnight warranty repair up to 5 days.

-OR

-Up to \$10 daily FUEL allowance for rides provided by another person (i.e., friend, neighbor, etc.) in lieu of rental or other public transportation for any overnight warranty repair up to 5 days.
+- One way shuttle ride for any warranty repair completed during the same day. - Up to \$30 maximum daily vehicle rental allowance for any overnight warranty repair up to 5 days, OR - Up to \$30 maximum daily cab, bus, or other transportation allowance in lieu of rental for any overnight warranty repair up to 5 days, OR - Up to \$10 daily fuel allowance for rides provided by another person (i.e., friend, neighbor, etc.) in lieu of rental for any overnight warranty repair up to 5 days.